-At Bireme, we believe strongly in dynamic allocation, and we estimate future returns using proprietary quantitative models.
+At Bireme, we believe strongly in dynamic allocation, and we estimate future returns using quantitative models.
 Using these projections, we can allocate based on the opportunity set available instead of trailing returns.
 We try to put our clients in the right assets at the right time, so they get the risk and and return they expect.

 Reverse the behavioral return gap.